-The purpose of the Act is to allow UK business to charge interest on late payments and debt recovery costs for clients and customers that have exceeded the payment terms agreed by the parties.
+The Act applies to all commercial contracts created on or after 7 August 2002.
+It allows UK business to charge interest on late payments and debt recovery costs for clients and customers that have exceeded the payment terms agreed by the parties.

-The Act enables businesses to charge 8% above the Bank of England base rate set on a twice-yearly basis and also debt recovery compensation of up to £100 on each overdue order.
+Businesses can charge eight per cent above the Bank of England base rate set on a twice-yearly basis and also debt recovery compensation of up to £100 on each overdue order.

-The fact that companies can charge this amount in excess of the standard rate means that the charges that can be levied against a company and much more likely to exceed the benefit which a company may see in withholding payment.
-This means that the Act provides business with a huge incentive to operate within the original agreed contract and to pay up within the original contractually agreed payment schedule.
+The fact that companies can charge this amount in excess of the standard rate means the charges that can be levied are more likely to exceed the benefit a company sees in withholding payment.
+The Act therefore incentivises businesses to pay up on time.

 Can the parties agree to not be bound by the rules under the Act?

-Both parties to a commercial contract can agree not to use the provisions contained within the Late Payment of Commercial Debts (Interest) Act.
-However, this is only under the circumstances that the contract agreed on provides a substantial remedy for late payment.
+Both parties to a commercial contract can agree not to use the provisions contained within the Act.
+However, this is only where the contract provides a substantial remedy for late payment.

-Section 9 of the Late Payment of Commercial Debts (Interest) Act defines a substantial remedy as the following:
+Section 9 of the Act defines a substantial remedy as:

-All terms which will be inserted into a contract to try and get around the Late Payment of Commercial Debts (Interest) Act will be subject to the test of reasonableness established by the Unfair Contract Terms Act.
+All terms inserted into a contract to try and get around LPCD(I)A 1998 will be subject to the test of reasonableness established by the Unfair Contract Terms Act 1977.

 Are there any commercial contracts that the Act does not apply to?

-The Late Payment of Commercial Debts (Interest) Act only applies to debts.
-Therefore it does not apply to the following:
+LPCD(I)A 1998 only applies to debts.
+Therefore it does not apply to:

-Contracts which have no connection to the UK, only in relation to the choice of English law to govern them, will not be subject to the Late Payment of Commercial Debts (Interest) Act.
+Contracts which have no connection to the UK, only in relation to the choice of English law to govern them, will also not be subject to LPCD(I)A 1998.

 What happens if a company simply refuses or fails to pay?

-Despite the interest payments which can be threatened on a party under the Late Payment of Commercial Debts (Interest) Act increasing the amount of money owed under a commercial contract payment may still never be made.
+Despite the interest payments which can be threatened on a party under LPCD(I)A 1998, the increasing amount of money owed under a commercial contract payment may still never be paid.

-If an invoice from a company remains unpaid the company has the following options available to them:
+If an invoice from a company remains unpaid the company has the following options:

-In certain cases where a company is in financial difficulty owing another company large sums of money and that company forms a large part of the revenue source often there will be seen an act of goodwill in not pressuring that company into paying immediately.
-In certain cases a longer payment time will be provided in exchange for a guarantee of future orders or business.
+Where a business owes another company large sums of money and that business forms a large part of the revenue source, there will sometimes be seen an ‘act of goodwill’, whereby a longer payment time will be provided in exchange for a guarantee of future orders or

 The option of a statutory demand will only be available if the amount owed is greater than £750 and where the debts are not in dispute.

-Following a statutory demand the company will be provided with 21 days in which to pay the commercial debt with the threat of winding up prompting the payment.
+Following a statutory demand the company has 21 days to pay the commercial debt with the threat of winding up prompting the payment.

-If the company fails to pay the debt after 21 days a winding up petition is able to be presented to the company with the appointment of a liquidator in place for the liquidation of the company.
+If the company fails to pay the debt after 21 days a winding up petition can be presented to the company with a liquidator appointed to liquidate the company.

-There is no guarantee that the debt will be paid in full as the company owed the money will be ranked as an unsecured creditor during the insolvency proceedings.
-This means that when the company is wound up secured creditors will take priority over the unsecured creditors meaning that there may be no money left.
+There is no guarantee the debt will be paid in full as the company owed the money will be ranked as an unsecured creditor during the insolvency proceedings.
+This means when the company is wound up, secured creditors will take priority over unsecured creditors.

-The Late Payment of Commercial Debts (Interest) Act enables you to apply for legal proceedings with the interest continuing on a daily basis throughout the litigation process.
+LPCD(I)A 1998 enables a company to apply for legal proceedings with the interest continuing on a daily basis throughout the litigation process.

-Litigation has the added advantage over insolvency proceedings as there will no other parties involved in the proceedings meaning that no one else will be able to claim a stake in the money as with insolvency proceedings.
-However, if the company goes insolvent during the court proceedings the insolvency proceedings will take precedence.
+The advantage of litigation over insolvency proceedings is there will no other parties involved in the proceedings meaning no one else will be able to claim a stake in the money.
+However, if the company goes insolvent during the court proceedings the insolvency proceedings take precedence.